- Although not often, Windows 10 might sometimes freeze upon launch or shortly after.

 How do I fix Windows 10 freezing on login?

-Update your drivers and check their compatibility
+2. Update your drivers and check their compatibility

-If you’re using an older machine, there’s a possibility that some of the drivers for your components are outdated or maybe not compatible with the latest version of Windows.
+If you’re using an older device, there’s a possibility that some of the drivers for your components are outdated or maybe not compatible with the latest version of Windows.

-- Boot your Windows in Safe Mode
+- Boot your Windows in Safe Mode.

 - Go to Command Prompt and enter the following line: